mindreframer/golang-devops-stuff/website/source/docs/agent/options.html.markdown

   introduces support for non-consistent ports across the cluster.
 For more information, see the [compatibility page](/docs/compatibility.html).

+* `-advertise` - The advertise flag is used to change the address that we advertise to other nodes in the cluster.
+By default, the bind address is advertised.
+However, in some cases (specifically NAT traversal), there may be a routable address that cannot be bound to.
+This flag enables gossiping a different address to support this.
+If this address is not routable, the node will be in a constant flapping state, as other nodes will treat the non-routability as a failure.

 * `-config-file` - A configuration file to load.
 For more information on the format of this file, read the "Configuration Files" section below.
   This option can be specified multiple times to load multiple configuration